V-Team-Development/hungry_dungeon_ttrpg/characters/character_creation.md

 requirements to unlock them, such as a character level or stat level, so you might want to save a few points if there's something specific you have your eye on.

+## Looking Forward

+Once you've been playing for a while, you'll earn experience, and eventually level up.
+Check the [progression guide](progression.md#progression) to decide on what to do.